ASUS ROG Phone 8 Pro vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the ASUS ROG Phone 8 Pro if: you game regularly and need top-tier performance, you want a high-resolution camera for photography, or you require a long-lasting battery for heavy use.
+Choose the ASUS ROG Phone 8 Pro if: you play a lot of mobile games, need a vibrant display for streaming, or want a long-lasting battery.
 (6.78" display, 165 Hz refresh)

-Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact design that fits easily in your pocket, you want an affordable entry into the iPhone ecosystem, or you value a familiar interface with Touch ID.
+Choose the Apple iPhone SE (3rd Gen) if: you want an affordable entry into the iPhone ecosystem, prefer a compact design, or mainly use your phone for basic tasks.
 (4.7" display, 60 Hz refresh)

 Conclusion